U.S. steel tariffs send "disturbing message", Siemens CEO says on CNBC

-FRANKFURT, March 7 (Reuters) - Planned U.S. tariffs on steel send a bad signal on free trade but won’t have a big impact on Siemens, the German company’s chief executive said on Wednesday.
+FRANKFURT (Reuters) - Planned U.S. tariffs on steel send a bad signal on free trade but won’t have a big impact on Siemens (SIEGn.DE), the German company’s chief executive said on Wednesday.

 CEO Joe Kaeser told CNBC that the tariffs send a “disturbing message” and could hit business confidence.